KobbyMmo/truckee/README.md

 # Truckee

-A public API to Load customer's warehouse onto trucks
+A public API to Load packages from customer's warehouse onto trucks

 ## Documentation